SammyKrosoft/PowerShell-Split-and-Join-Files-Functions/README.md

-# PowerShell-Split-and-Join-Files-Functions
+# Split / Join file functions

-These are 2 functions to split a file in smaller chunks of your choice, and join back these chunks
+There are 2 functions in this sample.
+You can either dot source the Split/Join ps1, or copy/paste the Split/Join functions into your own scripts.